Network Signflip Parallel Analysis for Selecting the Embedding Dimension: Theoretical Guarantees

 \section{Theoretical Guarantees}

 This section analyzes the performance of NetFlipPA (\cref{alg:netflippa}) for embeddings derived from the family of \normadj matrices given in \cref{eq:normadj}.
-The overarching objective is to show that the signflipped \normadj matrix, $\bmR \circ \bmL_{\alpha}$, recovers the eigenvalue upper edge of the noise in $\bmL_{\alpha}$ for large random graphs.
+The overarching objective is to show that the signflipped \normadj matrix, $\bmR \circ \bmL_{\alpha}$, recovers the operator norm of the noise in $\bmL_{\alpha}$ for large random graphs.
 As discussed and illustrated in \cref{sec:netflipPA,sec:numerical}, the network eigenvalues below this spectral noise floor are likely to have very noisy corresponding eigenvectors that contain limited or no information about the node community structure.

 \Cref{sec:theory:model} describes the degree-corrected stochastic blockmodel random graphs we study. \Cref{sec:theory:signalplusnoise} establishes a signal-plus-noise approximation of the \normadj matrix under this model. \Cref{sec:theory:signflip:influence} then analyzes the influence of signflipping on the resulting signal and noise parts.
-Finally, \cref{sec:theory:netflippa:performance} provides the main result: recovery of the spectral noise floor by NetFlipPA.
+Finally, \cref{sec:theory:netflippa:performance} provides the main result, namely recovery of the spectral noise floor by NetFlipPA.